Table of Contents

 - 3 recitals (3 credits each); 1 thesis (a minimum of 25,000 words excluding front matter, footnotes, bibliography and appendices) for a total of 3 credits

-Students who choose the first and second option must submit a complete draft of the DMA document (with an abstract, bibliography, etc…) to the advisory committee at least one month before the scheduled date of the lecture/recital or lecture.
+Students who choose the first and second option must submit a complete draft of the DMA document to Canvas at canvas.unt.edu (with an abstract, bibliography, etc…) at least one month before the scheduled date of the lecture/recital or lecture and turn in the MUGC 6954 DMA Recital Application Form to the Graduate Studies office.
 The committee members will provide the student with feedback for revision no later than two weeks before that same date.
 In the remaining time, the student will consult with the major professor as s/he makes the revisions and prepares the script for the lecture/recital or lecture.
 Due to reasonable limits of reading time, the script may be a judiciously abridged version of the written dissertation document.
 The measurement of the DMA document by word count rather than page number is a new policy approved by the Graduate Performance Degree Committee in the fall of 2013.
 Students whose topic proposals are approved in the fall of 2014 or thereafter must adhere to this new policy.
 Students whose topic proposals were approved before this time may adhere to the old policy established in the 2013-14 Graduate Catalog.

 A student may make use of an editor, paid or unpaid, in the writing of their final critical essay or thesis only if the major professor and Director of Graduate Studies approve this course of action via the Request for External Editorial Assistance Form, which should be submitted and approved prior to the approval of the proposal.
 The student and the editor, agree to limit any editorial intervention to matters of citations, grammar, style, and formatting, as well as overall clarity and structure.
 Such intervention will not pertain to content.
 The student must retain copies of all drafts of the critical essay/thesis with editorial annotations and will acknowledge the role of the editor in the acknowledgments.